jcachayG93/customer-orders-shipments_net8api/README.md

 Feel free to clone this project and experiment with it.
 Ask me questions by [Linkedin](https://www.linkedin.com/in/julio-cachay-2a159226b/)

+# Plan
+- [x] Create Solution with projects.
+- [x] Add a controller with a Ping end-point.
+- [x] Add some value objects.
+- [ ] Implement the Customer, Order and Shipment aggregates
+- [ ] Add the infrasturture layer with a postgres database and Ef Core ORM.
+- [ ] Add integration testing (using a database running in docker)
+- [ ] Implement the application, using one slice per use case with integration tests.
+- [ ] Add an Angular demo UI.

 # CustomerOrders

 This is a Demo project with two purposes: